 Conveniently enough, Tom Tunguz from Redpoint has already done the math for us.
 In SaaS companies at scale, the average revenue per employee stands at $200,000.

 At the end of the day, that is what our roadmap to a SaaS IPO looks like.
+You can also check out and play around with the spreadsheet if that's your thing :)

 Keep in mind that this is “unicorning your way to $100M ARR” i.e. it’s the (supposedly) perfect trajectory.
 Obviously, it’s a super wide generalization.
 Not one startup will follow this roadmap strictly, and counterexamples abound.
 But frameworks are useful, and hopefully this one will be useful too.